jillxoreilly/StatsCourseBook_2024/Chapter5_ClassicTests/.ipynb_checkpoints/MT_wk6_nonpara_intro-checkpoint.md

 :align: center
 ```

 The figure above shows four random samples of 100 individuals from the bimodal distribution above.
-These are made-up data, but I like to this of them as something like scores out of 100 representing people's opinions about a polarizing issue; people tend to have either high scores or low scores, but not many people have a neutral opinion.
+These are made-up data, but I like to this of them as something like scores out of 100 representing people's opinions about a polarizing issue, such as how migrants should be treated or whether inheritance tax is fair; people tend to have either high scores or low scores, but not many people have a neutral opinion.

 You will see that the data distribution within each sample resembles the original population (having two peaks).

-Permutation testing makes use of this fact - we shuffle up the sample (disregarding which group people belonged to because we are assuming the null hypothesis is true, and group doesn't matter).
+Permutation testing makes use of the fact taht **the distribution of data in a small sample can generally be seen as representative of the population as a whole** - we shuffle up the sample (disregarding which group people belonged to because we are assuming the null hypothesis is true, and group doesn't matter).
 This shuffling process gives us lots of 'new' random datasets, we are able to estimate how much the sample mean can move around due to chance.
-The exact distribution of the sample mean in the shuffled data (the **null distribution**) will naturally depend on the data distribution itself - in this case the sample data distribution, but we are implicitly assuming this is representative of the population data distribution.
+The exact distribution of the sample mean in the shuffled data (the **null distribution**) will naturally depend on the data distribution itself - in this case we are implicitly assuming that the distribution of the data we are shuffling (the sample) is representative of the population data distribution as a whole.

 ## But small samples may not be representative